Hampden transfer of equity example support desk enquires

 if you wish you may state in the ‘additional provisions’ panel that ‘This transfer is made subject to a charge dated… in favour of…’

-On form AP1, your conveyancer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.
+On form AP1, your conveyancing solicitor should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.

-Information provided on this webpage is for general information and only applies to England and Wales.
-It should not be regarded as advice for members of the public who should contact their lawyer,mortgage broker, insurer and accountant for specific advice relating to transfer of equity.
+Information contained within this webpage is for general information and only applies to England and Wales.
+It does not constitute advice for members of the public who should contact their lawyer,mortgage broker, insurer and accountant for specific advice relating to transfer of equity.
 Whilst we endeavour to keep the information up to date and correct we do not make any representation or warranties of any kind about its completeness, accuracy, reliability or suitability.
 Any reliance you place on the information is strictly at your own risk.
 Lexsure will not be liable for any direct or indirect loss or damage arising out of or in connection with the use of this information.